PedrobyJoao/16-bit-computer/README.md

 # Building a mini computer (hardware and software)
 Guided by the book "The elements of computing systems" (by Noam Nisan e Shimon Schocken), I'm in practice building a mini and simple 16-bit computer.
-Implementing everything from the smallest chips (NAND, AND...), Registers, RAM, ALU, CPU on the hardware level.
+Implementing everything from the smallest chips (NAND, AND...), Registers, RAM, ALU, to the CPU on the hardware level.
-But also Assembler, a Virtual Machine, a high-level programming language, Compiler, and finally a Operating System
+But also an Assembler, a Virtual Machine, a high-level programming language, a Compiler, and finally a Operating System

 ## Specs